judasgutenberg/WebClipboard/readme.txt

 To use this, you will need to run the WebClipBoard.sql file on a MySQL server you control.

-Since there is no user admin functionality (for now) you will need to add your users from within MySQL by running this command:
+Since there is no user admin functionality (for now), you will need to add your users from within MySQL by running this command:

 INSERT INTO `user`(email, password, created) VALUES ('youremail.com', 'yourpassword', '2023-01-01');